-I posted a few days ago about the elements of a really great EPK.
-If you missed that one, please go find it.
-You HAVE to read it.
+I posted a few days ago of a really great EPK example.
+If you missed that one, please go read it as well.
+You HAVE to check it out.

-We had to break up the post into two parts and here’s the conclusion.
+We had to break up the EPK example posts into two parts and here’s the conclusion.
 My Outerloop Coaching partner Paul is breaking down the excellent EPK for Release It Right students Final Drive, which you can check out here.

 Let us know if there is anything we missed or anything you need more explanation on!